aanker/xwordlist/docs/resources.md

 *  [SongLyrics](/recipes/song-lyrics) - Get lists of songs and the lyrics of most well-known musicians
 *  [LyricsFreak](/recipes/lyrics-freak) - Get lists of songs and the lyrics of most well-known musicians

+### Movie and Television Sites

+*  [IMDB](/recipes/imdb) - Get filmography and biographical data on actors, directors and other movie and television creators

 ## Legal Disclaimer

 Always read the terms of service first!
 Our inclusion of any website does not guarantee that pulling information programmatically is allowed under the site’s terms of service or that you won’t be blocked trying.
 We make no representations of anything; you’re on your own when use `xwordlist` and when you download data from public websites while using it.